-It is the opinion of the Grandview Board of Education that there are certain activities, which are to be attended exclusively by high school students and older adults (when permitted).
+It is the opinion of the Grandview Board of Education that there are certain activities, which are to be attended exclusively by middle school students.
 Dances are considered one such activity.
-Therefore, only freshmen, sophomore, and upperclassmen can attend all high school dances, including prom.
-Fines and discipline may exclude participation in dances.
+Therefore, only Grandview Middle School students can attend middle school dances.
+High school students are forbidden to attend middle school dances.
+Students from other schools are not to attend.